 This recipe is basically a combination of three different preparations, cooking the chickpeas, burning the eggplant, and making the curry.
 It evolved precisely because I had leftover chickpeas and was trying to think of a new different way to use them.
 The result is a complete and solid dish, I will regularly return to during eggplant season.

-Soak in salted water overnight.
-Boil in plenty of fresh water until tender (time will vary depending on quality), but you will need at least 60 minutes.
+Soak the chickpeas in salted water overnight.
+Boil in plenty of fresh water until tender, time will vary depending on quality, but you will need at least 60 minutes.
 Alternatively of course you can use pre boiled canned chickpeas.

 For the curry (I give quantities for 2 small eggplants and 2 cups of cooked chickpeas), in a pan saute over medium heat: